Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

-\textbf{Geometrical characteristics of good districts.} Compactness scores have often been used as a proxy measure to maximize the efficiency of routing operations within districts \citep{Benzarti2013,Bruno2021}, and Figure~\ref{fig:ils-tsp} illustrated that cost-efficient districts are generally compact.
-However, a good operational performance goes beyond simple compactness measures, and therefore is not fully aligned with this objective.
-Notably, Table \ref{tab:compactness-measure} reports the compactness of the solutions generated using the ILS with the different estimators.
+\textbf{Geometrical characteristics of good districts.} Compactness scores are often used as a proxy for routing efficiency within districts \citep{Benzarti2013,Bruno2021}, and Figure~\ref{fig:ils-tsp} illustrates that cost-efficient districts are generally compact.
+However, our results also show that operational efficiency extends beyond simple compactness measures and, therefore, is not always fully aligned with this objective.

-As seen in this table, when the depot is centrally located, the most efficient solutions in terms of cost (produced by the \texttt{GNN-ILS}) also feature the highest level of compactness, so it appears that compactness and routing efficiency are well aligned in that case.
-However, this holds to a lesser extent for large instances and when the depot is off-centered, as optimal vehicle routing problem solutions in such cases exhibit routes that are not circular but elongated towards the depot (e.g., see the solutions of the instances from \citet{Uchoa2017} accessible at \url{http://vrp.galgos.inf.puc-rio.br/index.php/en/}).
-Since such routing solutions are efficient, one can also expect to observe strategic districts possess similar geographical characteristics.
-These characteristics are visible in the solutions found with the GNN (see, e.g., Figure~\ref{fig:ils-tsp}d).
-Interestingly, the GNN can guide the optimization towards such geometries and generally compact solutions without specific features measuring these characteristics.
-This highlights the flexibility of this supervised learning approach; as it gauges solution quality through imitation of known training districts, it can adapt to different solution characteristics and geographical elements without modifications or manual input.
-Therefore, this approach could be transferred to different settings (e.g., measuring delivery costs according to a different subproblem or considering additional constraints or network characteristics) by simply training on examples generated with a different cost.
+In particular, Table \ref{tab:compactness-measure} reports the average compactness of the solutions generated using the ILS with the different estimators.
+When the depot is centrally located, the most efficient solutions in terms of cost (produced by the \texttt{GNN-ILS}) also feature the highest level of compactness, suggesting that compactness and routing efficiency coincide well in this case.
+However, this holds to a lesser extent for large instances and when the depot is off-centered, as optimal vehicle routing solutions typically exhibit routes that are elongated toward the depot rather than circular (e.g., see the solutions of the instances from \citet{Uchoa2017} accessible at \url{http://vrp.galgos.inf.puc-rio.br/index.php/en/}). \myblue{Because these elongated patterns are intrinsic to efficient routes, one can expect strategic districts to exhibit similar shapes.}

+\myblue{ These characteristics are clearly visible in the solutions obtained with the GNN (e.g., Figure~\ref{fig:ils-tsp}d).
+Interestingly, the GNN can guide the optimization towards such geometries, finding an efficient middle ground between compactness and elongation towards the depot, even without explicitly defined features measuring these properties.
+This underscores the flexibility of the supervised learning approach: as it gauges solution quality solely by imitation of known training districts.
+Consequently, the same methodology can be readily applied in various contexts, such as different routing subproblems, additional operational constraints, or network-based distance metrics, by training on district examples labeled with a different cost without any other architectural modification.}\\